sunm1spu/sunm1spu/README.md

 - This assignment was done in a group with my classmates Andrey Grebenik and Misha Averkin for a Computer Networks class.
 - We created a simulation of data being transferred across the internet by modeling the protocols at each layer in CPP.

+## Internship at Vicino AI 2025
+- I recently completed a QA and Frontend Development internship at Vicino AI. where I was in charge of creating integration and unit tests using ReactJS, Jest, and Cypress.